sapporo-wes/sapporo-web/README.md

 You can add SAPPORO-service by entering service information in the form.

----

-If you are using SAPPORO-service on the same machine, `Service Server Host` is `sapporo-service-web`.
+If you are using SAPPORO-service on the same machine, `Service Server Host` is `sapporo-service-web:8080`.

 ## Run Workflow